-- 1. For each article, we perform some preprocessing to extract its first sentence (the "definition sentence") and to tag and simplify this sentence. - 2.
-In the definition sentence, we identify all semantic relation patterns.
-If there are n such patterns $(n \ge 1)$, we split the sentence at those patterns and thus obtain (n+1) sentence fragments.
-If there is no pattern, we skip the article. - 3.
-In each sentence fragment, we search for the relevant concepts that are linked by the semantic relation patterns.
+- (2) We perform some preprocessing to extract its first sentence (the "definition sentence") and to tag and simplify this sentence. - (3) In the definition sentence, we identify all semantic relation patterns.
+If there are n such patterns $(n \ge 1)$ , we split the sentence at those patterns and thus obtain (n + 1) sentence fragments.
+If there is no pattern, we skip the article. - (4) In each sentence fragment, we search for the relevant concepts that are linked by the semantic relation patterns. - (5) We perform some post-processing on the extracted information, e.g., word stemming. - (6) Having the terms and patterns, we build the respective semantic relations and add them to our repository.